Orlando Cepeda: San Francisco Giants (1958–1966)

-In 1961, Cepeda had what he considers the best statistics of his career.
-He led the league in RBI (142), home runs (46) and at bats per home run (7.9).
-On July 4, in the first game of a road doubleheader against the Chicago Cubs, Cepeda had a spectacular game, going 5-for-5 with two doubles and a three-run home run that traveled over 500 feet to deep center field, driving in a career-high eight runs in a 19-3 blowout.
+In 1961, Cepeda had what he considered to be the best statistics of his career.
+He led the league in RBIs (142), home runs (46), and at bats per home run (7.9).
+On July 4, in the first game of a road doubleheader against the Chicago Cubs, Cepeda had a spectacular game, going 5-for-5 with two doubles and a three-run home run that traveled over 500 feet to deep center field, driving in a career-high eight runs in a 19–3 blowout.
 He was once again selected to play in the All-Star Game starting lineup.
 The Giants led the league in runs scored, while the pitching staff had a collective earned run average (ERA) of 3.77.
 The team finished in third place.
 Cepeda finished second in the Most Valuable Player voting, after Frank Robinson.
-After the season, Cepeda - who at the time was earning $30,000 - asked for a $20,000 raise based on his performance.
+After the season, Cepeda – who at the time was earning $30,000 – asked for a $20,000 raise based on his performance.
 The general manager believed that he was making too much money for a fourth-year player, and the negotiations continued until a final salary of $46,000 was settled on.
 The 1962 Giants were an improved team, constantly rivaling the Dodgers for the league lead.
 Several players from the team, including Cepeda, participated in the All-Star Games.
 Finishing tied with the Dodgers, the Giants played against them in a playoff series to determine the National League champion.
 They won the best of three series 2–1.
 Cepeda batted .306 for the year, with 35 home runs and 114 RBIs.
 The team thus advanced to the World Series to face the New York Yankees; New York won in seven games.
 In 1961 and 1962, Cepeda had strong years; however, he had serious problems with manager Alvin Dark, to the point of almost skipping some games.
 Among the things that Dark did after being named manager was to order the Latin American players to stop speaking Spanish in the clubhouse.
 Cepeda immediately confronted him; after this, Dark avoided summoning the Hispanic players to any team meeting.